-Roll The Dice: Mid-warm Winter
+Roll The Dice: Midway Through A Warm Winter

 You can’t rely on the winter turning out to be mild and snow-free most years if you live in a four-season area.
 But if you have the ability, waiting for pounce during three or four weeks of a mild January or February can lead to great deals.

 As you can imagine, retailers are starting to sleep a little less secure, and sweat a little more each day that goes by during winter without a big snow storm.
 This anxiety goes up even more if there is no snow on the ground at all.
 They know there is a time window where people can use snowblowers, and selling gets harder as the days tick by without people worrying about snow.